Editor’s Note: The elections of delegates to the 14th NPC were certified in February 2023. Our analysis of their demographics is available here.

 The next three Master Plans reverted to using general guidelines for female representation—and in increasingly softer language.
 Under the Master Plan for the 12th NPC (2013–18), women “shall” hold a higher percentage of seats, but the next Master Plan dropped the mandatory language, providing instead that female representation “should be higher” in the 13th NPC (2018–).
 To be fair, the NPCSC in both instances did also call on electoral units to “take effective measures to do a good job in nominating, recommending, and electing” female candidates and to ensure the Plan’s goal is met.
 The most recent Master Plan also required higher female representation in the 14th NPC, but only “in principle.”
 And the NPCSC omitted the call to take effective measures from the Plan’s explanatory document.

-While female representation has indeed be slowly growing since the 11th NPC, the electoral units’ poor track records and the Master Plans’ watered-down language cast substantial doubt on whether that trend would continue.
+While female representation has indeed been slowly growing since the 11th NPC, the electoral units’ poor track records and the Master Plans’ watered-down language cast substantial doubt on whether that trend would continue.

 4. Grassroots delegates.
 The Master Allocation Plan for the 11th NPC (2008–13) first addressed the issue of grassroots representation.
 Acknowledging that there had been a “downward trend” in the share of seats held by “workers and farmers”—from 26.6% in the 7th NPC to 18.5% in the 10th NPC—and that, in particular, there had been “too few” such delegates “from the frontline,” the Plan required the elections of more frontline workers and farmers to the 11th NPC.
 (The NPC later claimed that the goal was met, without disclosing specific numbers.)